 - Part of the Natural Resources (NAT) cluster

-Students will learn how to become innovative change-makers in both their community and their future industries.
-Students will be exposed to a range of issues, skills and technologies in fields related to:
+Students will learn how to become innovative change-makers in their communities.
+They will be exposed to a range of issues, skills and technologies in fields related to:

 - Climate change

 - Community development and urban planning

 - Stewardship of protected lands

 - Water and waste management